drKreso/amount_inflector/README.md

 Amount Inflector
 ================
 This is one of those things that are kinda cool but it never seems to be enough time to implement it.
-The basic idea is engine that will enable you to have amouts of certain units "humanized" in your native language.
+The basic idea is engine that will enable you to have amounts of certain units "humanized" in your native language.

 In English it is quite simple: